andreibsk/AdventOfCode/README.md

 # AdventOfCode
-Solutions for Advent of Code
+My solutions for [Advent of Code](https://adventofcode.com/) written in C# .NET Core.